SABS-R3/module01_se_day2/_episodes/11-scientific-numpy.md

 ## Elementwise Operations

-One great advantage is that most operations can be applied element-wise automatically, and in a very Pythonic way!
+One great advantage of NumPy arrays is that most operations can be applied element-wise automatically, and in a very Pythonic way!

 ~~~
 my_array + 2